ahuigo/gofnext/readme.md

 		Addrs: []string{"localhost:6379"},
 	})

-> Warning: Since redis needs JSON marshaling, this may result in data loss.

 ### Hash Pointer address or value?
 Decorator will hash all function's parameters into hashkey.
 By default, if parameter is pointer, decorator will hash its real value instead of pointer address.

-If you wanna hash pointer address, you should turn on `NeedHashKeyPointerAddr`:
+If you wanna hash pointer address, you should turn on `HashKeyPointerAddr`:

 	getUserScoreFromDbWithCache := gofnext.CacheFn1Err(getUserScore, &gofnext.Config{
-		NeedHashKeyPointerAddr: true,
+		HashKeyPointerAddr: true,
 	})

 ### Custom hash key function
+> You need to resolve key collisions yourself.
 Refer to: [example](https://github.com/ahuigo/gofnext/blob/main/examples/decorator-key-custom_test.go)

 	// hash key function